 |Click for genus-level tree|

 The sparrow family has been carved up in the ongoing reorganization of the nine-primaried oscines.
 Most of the Neotropical finches have joined the tanagers.
 The Gubernatrix and Paroaria cardinals have been moved to the tanagers.
-The Neotropical finches that remain are the Atlapetes brush-finches, as well as the Large-footed, Yellow-thighed, and Yellow-green Finches.
-Although I've moved them to the tanagers near Poospiza, it remains uncertain whether the Inca-Finches are sparrows or tanagers.
-In return, the sparrows gain the genus Chlorospingus and the Tanager Finch, Oreothraupis arremonops.
+The Neotropical finches that remain are the Atlapetes brush-finches, as well as the Large-footed, Yellow-thighed, and Yellow-green Finches (Pezopetes and Pselliophorus.
+In return, the sparrows gain the genus Chlorospingus (excepting flavovirens) and the Tanager Finch, Oreothraupis arremonops.
 These changes alone would reduce the family to about half its former size, but there is more.
 They also lose the Emberiza.

 What remains is a somewhat more homogeneous family and it is possible to give it a coherent organization.
-Everything seems to fall into 8 clades, which I've treated at the tribe level.
+Everything seems to fall into 8 clades, most of which I've treated at the tribe level (I have united two of them).
 I haven't used subfamilies partly because I don't think it's clear yet how the tribes fit together, and partly because I don't think the divisions are particularly deep.

 The correct arrangement of the Passerellidae tribes remains unclear.
-The version presented here is based on Barker et al. (2013), which has Spizellini as the basal group.
+The version presented here is based on Klicka et al. (2014) and is similar to previous arrangements based on Barker et al. (2013), which has Spizellini as the basal group.
 There is enough uncertainty (Carson and Spicer, 2003, DaCosta et al., 2009, and Klicka et al., 2007 all have slightly different arrangements) that I leave it as part of a basal trichotomy.
 All put the remaining tribes in the third branch of the trichotomy.

 We consider the Spizellini first.
 As shown by Carson and Spicer (2003), this clade includes most of the Spizella sparrows.
 The genus Amphispiza is restricted to the Five-striped Sparrow and the Black-throated Sparrow, but does not include the sage sparrows.
 The arrangement within Spizella follows Canales-Del Castillo et al. (2010), with Brewer's Sparrow somewhat surprisingly sister to Worthen's Sparrow.
 The Timberline Sparrow, Spizella breweri taverneri, is sometimes thought to be a separate species.
 Although there is some differentiation between it and Brewer's Sparrow, it may be best thought of as an incipient species within Brewer's Sparrow.
 See Klicka et al. (1999).